-No one age 75 or older has to pay the biometrics fee; just the base filing fee.
+No one age 75 or older has to pay the biometrics fee; just the base N-400 filing fee.
 USCIS still might require such persons to give biometrics, but they won't be charged for it.

 USCIS recognizes that some people just can't afford to pay hundreds of dollars for citizenship.
-You can apply for a "fee waiver" (permission to apply with no fee for the N-400 application form or biometrics) if you can prove one of the three things discussed below.
+You can apply for a "fee waiver" (permission to apply with no fee for the N-400 application form or biometrics) if you can prove one of three things, either that:

 A means-tested benefit is money or services you get from the government (federal, state, county, or city) because your income and resources are low.

 Examples of means-tested benefit programs are Medicaid, Supplemental Nutrition Assistance Program (SNAP, or what used to be called "Food Stamps"), Temporary Assistance to Needy Families (TANF), and Supplemental Security Income (SSI).
 However, things like Medicare, unemployment benefits, Social Security retirement benefits, Social Security Disability Insurance (SSDI), Social Security Retirement, Survivors, and Disability Insurance (RSDI), and student financial aid are not means-tested benefits.